-Okinawa JALT is a part of The Japan Association for Language Teaching, a nonprofit organization that is dedicated to the improvement of language teaching and learning.
+Okinawa JALT is a chapter of The Japan Association for Language Teaching, a nonprofit organization that is dedicated to the improvement of language teaching and learning.

-The Okinawa Chapter of the Japan Association of Language Teaching has been active since 1980.
+The Okinawa Chapter of JALT has been active since 1980.
 We are a diverse group of language educators and scholars who share a common goal of improving foreign language education.
 We welcome members and presenters in Japan and internationally as well.

 Be a part of Okinawa JALT

-Okinawa JALT is continually seeking individuals to give presentations about language teaching ideas, techniques, and activities.
-Presentations should be about twenty to thirty minutes and provide the audience with practical explanations.
-Okinawa JALT will provide participants with official certificates in both English and Japanese to document their presentation.
+Okinawa JALT is continually seeking individuals to help with our organization.
+We organize several conferences each year.
+Members can give presentations at these conferences about language teaching, class activities, or research.
+Presentations are generally around thirty minutes and provide the audience with practical explanations.
 Interested parties should check the list of upcoming events in the "Conferences" section of the website.
 Please contact us for more details.
-Thanks!

 2021 Summer Symposium